iAlbertTran/funkollection/README.md

 ##Deploying to GH-Pages

-Run: `ng build --prod --output-path docs`
+Run: `ng build --prod --output-path docs --base-href Funkollection` Go into Docs/index.html and in the header, change base to:  `<base href="/Funkollection/">`